 Ryknos: Enoon does not like him.
 His antics often throw the natural balance off.

 Ixbus: Enoon is mostly confused by Ixbus’s particular fondness for very specific shiny rocks and minerals.
-She has tried to give him other beautiful things, such as fish scales and bird feathers, but he does not seem to appreciate them as much.
+She has tried to give them other beautiful things, such as fish scales and bird feathers, but they do not seem to appreciate those as much.